Clan Grant: Crest and arms

 The burning hill crest represents "Craig Elachie", the rallying point for the Grants.
 When signal fires were lit upon the summit of Craig Elachie, or "The Rock of Alarm", members of the clan would gather there in order to organise for an attack or defence.

 The arms of Baron Strathspey as matriculated by the 32nd Chief in 1950 are shown above : Gules three antique crowns Or in the dexter canton Argent a saltire Azure surmounted of an inescutcheon Or charged with a lion rampant within a double tressure flory counter flory being the addition of a Nova Scotia as a baronet.

+In fiction

+Clan Grant featured heavily in the 2025 TV series Outlander: Blood of My Blood.